AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/map-identities.md

     ![Reference field](assets/identity-offlinePurchase-relationship.png)

-Repeat this process to create a relationship between the `Luma Web Events Schema` and the `Luma Product Catalog Schema`, too.
+Repeat this process to create a relationship between the `Luma Web Events Schema` and the `Luma Product Catalog Schema`.

 ## Additional Resources